knette/dotsandboxes/README.md

 I started with one line of 5 boxes and built out the click handler functionality first then built out the rest of the game grid to

-#### +unsolved problems
-1. when you close two boxes in one move the points are split between players.

 #### +planned features
 as a player, I would like to start a new game without refreshing the page.